|

 A 1991 graduate of Midland Lutheran College, Brink was a standout cross country and track and field performer for the Warriors.
 He qualified for the 1990 NAIA National Cross Country Championships, and he was a two-time national qualifier in the marathon.
 In 1991, Brink placed 12th at the NAIA Outdoor National Championships.
 In addition, Brink earned three NAIA Scholar-Athlete awards.

-Marlon and his wife Jeanne are the parents of three children - daughter Courtney (5) and sons Andrew (3) and Lance (1) - and they reside in Wayne.
+Marlon and his wife Jeanne are the parents of five children - daughters Courtney (19) and Marissa (10) and sons Andrew (17), Lance (15) and Max (13) - and they reside in Wayne.